 Source.
-Template Assessment, elaborated by Arteaga, E and Roca, L, Servicios Ambientales S.A., 2019.
+Template Assessment, elaborated by Servcios Ambientales S.A., 2019.Chapter 6: Assessment of the starting situation

-3.2 Assessment boundaries and period
+Assessment boundaries and period

 As mentioned, the geographical boundary of the assessment is the city of Tarija (, Bolivia.
 Located in the department of Tarija in the Cercado Province.
 The assessment is aimed at a City/Community Level with potential to be scaled up at the national and/or regional level.